Includes paintings, prints, photographs and one sculpture

 Location: Center Field Gate

-Seattle artist Helen Lessick created two separate works for Safeco Field.
+Seattle artist Helen Lessick created two separate works for T-Mobile Park.
 One is "ephemeral," designed to be enjoyed and even collected by fans at the game.
 The other is a series of five "baseball cards" with images and text that relay interesting facts about the gear, rules, and other aspects of the game and its history.
-Cards were distributed on specific nights and in specific locations during the opening season of Safeco Field.
+Cards were distributed on specific nights and in specific locations during the opening season of T-Mobile Park.
 Lessick's porcelain enamel on steel panels are permanently displayed in the ballpark's Center Field entrance.

 Artist: Ries Niemi